 3. Immerse Yourself in Mayan Culture + History

-Yucatán is on the northern edge of the Mayan world and features 17 archeological sites that are open to the public.
+Yucatán is on the northern edge of the Mayan world and features 17 archeological sites open to the public.
 Some of the most famous ancient cities in all of México are in Yucatán, such as Chichén Itzá, Uxmal, and Ek Balam.

 With Tulum and Coba right next door in Quintana Roo, you can create a wonderful itinerary of culture and history through this entire region.